 U.S. Census Bureau Daily Feature for September 30

-Profile America — Sunday, September 30th.
+Profile America — Monday, September 30th.
 On this date in 1882, the world's first hydroelectric power plant began operating on the Fox River in Appleton, Wisconsin.
-Inspired by Thomas Edison , a man named H.F.
-Rogers built the facility, using a water wheel to power his two papermaking plants and his home.
+Inspired by Thomas Edison, a man named H.F.
+Rogers built the facility, using a water wheel to power the lights in the two mills of the Appleton Paper and Pulp Company, a nearby building, and his home.
 Soon, hydroelectric power plants were spurring industrial growth in many parts of the country.
-Now, water-generated electricity accounts for 7 percent of power in the U.S., and is most important in the West.
-Nationally, most power generated is in coal-fired plants, followed by those using natural gas and nuclear power.
+Now, water-generated electricity accounts for 7 percent of power in the U.S., and is most important in the west.
+Nationally, most of the nearly 4 trillion kilowatt hours of electricity generated is from coal-fired plants, followed by those using natural gas, and nuclear power.
 You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau

 2008-2012 American Community Survey Public Use Microdata Sample Files